 The Company has not recognized any revenue or incurred any loss from discontinued operations or extraordinary items since becoming a reporting issuer.

 During the last 8 quarters, the Company has consistently reported net losses.
 The most significant factor affecting quarterly losses during the last 8 quarters is continuing administrative expenses.

 Income is predominantly derived from interest income.
-Other minor receivables include overnight camp accommodation and camp fuel reimbursement.

 Liquidity and Capital Resources